terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

     To retreive data from a MQTT topic, install MQTT and run:

-        mosquitto_sub -h <ip address of the BBB> -t ble-gateway-advertisements
+        mosquitto_sub -h <ip address of the gateway> -t ble-gateway-advertisements

 - **UDP Broadcast**